 License renewal or college credit will be made available.
 All workshop activities are aligned with the Next Generation Science Standards and the Iowa Core for science, with connections to literacy, math, and social studies.

-Academic Year 2014-15 - All academic year workshops will be held at Blank Park Zoo Friday evenings and Saturdays.
+Academic Year 2015/2016 - All academic year workshops are held at Blank Park zoo Friday evenings and all day Saturdays.

 For Questions, call the Zoo Education Office: 515-974-2557